 Critical Incident Stress Management Training

-Virginia Law Enforcement Assistance Program is honored to partner with the Southwest Virginia Criminal Justice Training Academy to host/sponsor an International Critical Incident Stress Foundation (ICISF) Critical Incident Stress Management Training, also known as peer training.
+Virginia Law Enforcement Assistance Program is honored to offer International Critical Incident Stress Foundation (ICISF) Critical Incident Stress Management Training, also known as peer training.
 The 4-day training includes two ICISF courses – the Basic Group Crisis Intervention course and the Assisting Individuals in Crisis course, along with the US Bureau of Justice Assistance course In Harm’s Way: Law Enforcement Suicide Prevention.
 These courses serve as the training foundation for many agencies with Law Enforcement Peer Support programs.
 This is also requisite training for peers involved with VALEAP’s CISM Team, and is designed for emergency responders in all disciplines.
 Mental health clinicians with prior experience working with law enforcement are encouraged to attend.

-***Students must attend all 4 days in order to receive credit for the course.
+***Students must attend all 4 days in order to receive full credit for the course.

 The typical ICISF registration fee for this course is $525.00, but we are glad to be able to bring it to you for the nominal fee of $50, to cover the cost of 2 textbooks and certification.

-Registration is capped at 50 participants, and agencies/entities are initially limited to two (2) applicants each.
-A waiting list will be maintained for additional applicants, and on March 1st unclaimed seats will be made available.
+Registration is typically capped at 50 participants, and agencies/entities are initially limited to two (2) applicants each.
+When the training roster is full, a waiting list will be maintained for additional applicants.

 Questions concerning Virginia Law Enforcement Assistance Program or training content may be directed to Kit Cummings at firstname.lastname@example.org or (540) 230-9838.